-(iii) During the year, a loan of \$500,000 was secured by FREE Eyre Limited by one of the directors.
-The purpose of the loan is for the ongoing development of the Peninsula Ports deep sea port proposal and to assist with the capital raising campaign efforts.
-The repayment date is subject to viability as deemed by the Directors.
+(iii) During the year, additional loans of \$745,000 were secured by FREE Eyre Limited by two directors of the company.
+The purpose of the loans are for the ongoing development of the Peninsula Ports deep sea port proposal and to assist with the capital raising campaign efforts.
+The repayment date is subject to viability as deemed by the Directors